 Last week brought us the news that two of the most significant players in the CRM market, Salesforce and Microsoft had struck a deal.
 Salesforce Marketing Cloud will soon be hosted by Microsoft Azure.
-At the same time Microsoft Teams, a Slack Messaging alternative, will be integrated with Salesforce Sales CRM and Service Clouds.
+At the same time Microsoft Teams, a Slack Messaging alternative, will be integrated with Salesforce Sales CRM and Service Cloud.

 When we were first designing Crust and Corteza’s product strategy, our research showed that Salesforce Chatter, the internal messaging system on the cloud-only platform, was the most disappointing element of its portfolio.
 In its place, we decided to implement a core Messaging system inspired by Slack’s architecture and feature set.
-This feature set is already included in our Sales CRM and Service Cloud.
+This feature set is already included in our Sales CRM and Service Solution.

 Why was Slack-like Messaging of such interest?
 At Crust, we believe that openness, consistency and standardisation of data architecture are critical to the healthy long-term functioning of a business.
 Cobbled-together data architectures are expensive to maintain, and it’s always the customer that pays.
 Crust and our community project, Corteza, avoid such complexity by default.
 Our Messaging can suck in data from thousands of different sources if we wish and standardise that data for use across our various applications.
 Try to do that with email…